freenas/freenas-docs/userguide/services.rst

 dataset to hold the home directories which contains a child dataset for each user.
-As an example, create a dataset named :file:`volume1/homedirs` and browse to this dataset when configuring the "Home directories" field of the AFP service.
+As an example, create a dataset named :file:`volume1/homedirs` and browse to this dataset when configuring the :guilabel:`Home directories` field of the AFP service.
 Then, as you create each user, first create a child dataset for that user.
 For example, create a dataset named :file:`volume1/homedirs/user1`.
-When you create the *user1* user, browse to the :file:`volume1/homedirs/user1` dataset in the "Home Directory" field of the "Add New User" screen.
+When you create the *user1* user, browse to the :file:`volume1/homedirs/user1` dataset in the :guilabel:`Home Directory` field of the :guilabel:`Add New User` screen.

 .. _Troubleshooting AFP: